Curated Wireless Datasets for Aerial Network Research: UAV-collected RSS Measurements for RF Source Localization

 \subsection{Dataset Format}

-The AFAR dataset is organized to reflect the structure of the experiments conducted during the challenge.
-For each of the five finalist teams, data was collected across three distinct UGV placements (Loc-1, Loc-2, Loc-3), and in two environments: the DT simulation and the real-world AERPAW testbed.
-This results in a total of 30 experiments (5 teams × 3 locations × 2 environments), each stored in a well-defined folder hierarchy.
+The AFAR challenge dataset is organized to reflect the structure of the UAV-based RF source localization experiments conducted during the competition.
+Data were collected from five finalist teams across three distinct UGV transmitter placements and two environments, namely a DT simulation and the real-world AERPAW testbed.
+This results in a total of 30 experimental scenarios, enabling systematic evaluation of localization performance across teams, environments, and deployment configurations.